 The same thing happened with my daughter, except she started waking up more often during the night.

 It could be two things...

 1. A growth spurt

-If it is a growth spurt, you will notice that your little girl has grown somewhat in length afterward (which was the case with mine) My little girl is 9 months now and eating better than ever.
+If it is a growth spurt, you will notice that your little girl has grown somewhat in length afterward (which was the case with mine).
+My little girl is nine months now and eating better than ever.

-The most common time period for teeth to erupt is between 7 and 8 months, so it is very possible that your little girl is starting to teethe now.
+The most common time for teeth to erupt is between 7 and 8 months, so your little girl may be starting to teethe now.